dglitxh/Patiently/README.md

-# Patiently is an api to store medical🚑 records
+# Patiently is an application to store medical🚑 records